drupalprojects/search_api/README.txt

   The display plugins are a bit of a special case there, because they aren't really "extending" the framework, but are rather a way of telling the Search API (and all modules integrating with it) about search pages your module defines.
-They can then be used to provide, e.g., faceting support for those pages.
+They can then be used to provide, for example, faceting support for those pages.
 Therefore, if your module provides any search pages, it's a good idea to provide display plugins for them.
-For an example (for Views pages), see
+For an example (for Views pages), see \Drupal\search_api\Plugin\search_api\display\ViewsPageDisplay.
-  \Drupal\search_api\Plugin\search_api\display\ViewsPageDisplay.

 The handbook documentation for developers is available at [5].